seaweedfs/seaweedfs-operator/IAM_SUPPORT.md

 ## Overview

-The IAM API is now **embedded in the S3 server by default**.
+Starting from SeaweedFS version **4.03**, the IAM API is now **embedded in the S3 server by default**.
 This follows the pattern used by MinIO and Ceph RGW, providing a simpler deployment model where both S3 and IAM APIs are available on the same port (8333).

 ## Configuration